jmejia8/random-walkers-jupyc/README.md

-# Random Walker
+# Random Walk

-Implementing random walker in C, Julia and Python.
+Implementing random walk in C, Julia and Python.

 Times are: